oldham123/cfa_level_iii/_readings/Reading 1 CFA Institute Code of Ethics and Standards of Professional Conduct.md

     - *Loyalty*
       - Act for the benefit of one's employer
       - Don't deprive one's employer of one's skills, abilities
-      - Don't dilvulge confidential information, or otherwise harm one's employer
+      - Don't divulge confidential information, or otherwise harm one's employer
     - *Additional Compensation Arrangements*
       - Obtain written consent from all parties before accepting additional compensation that may create a conflict of interest with one's employer
     - *Responsibilities of Supervisors*
       - Make reasonable efforts to ensure that anyone under one's supervision complies with applicable laws, and the Code and Standards
   - **V. Investment Analysis, Recommendations, and Actions**
     - *Diligence and Reasonable Basis*
-      - Be diligent, indpendent, and thorough in analysis, recommendations, and actions
+      - Be diligent, independent, and thorough in analysis, recommendations, and actions
       - Have a reasonable and adequate basis for analysis, recommendations, and actions, supported by research
     - *Communication with Clients and Prospective Clients*
       - The basic format and principles guiding professional activities should be disclosed